To get into medical school you need to pull out all the stops.

 ‘I thoroughly enjoyed involving myself in extra-curricular activities at school.
 I joined the STEM Society (science, technology, engineering, mathematics) and am on the Sixth Form Council as the Events Coordinator.
 It allowed me to meet many interesting people and to learn the power of being adaptable in a team context.’

 Mark – University of Exeter

-- School activities: the Combined Cadet Force, Air Cadets and Scouts are all useful experiences.
+The Combined Cadet Force, Air Cadets and Scouts are all useful experiences.
 The Duke of Edinburgh Award Scheme demonstrates a well-rounded individual who has done a range of activities.

-- Doing too much: activities should demonstrate achievement rather than just participation.
+Activities should demonstrate achievement rather than just participation.
 It is better to do one activity to a fairly high level rather than five activities superficially.

-- Doing it for the sake of it: you should demonstrate commitment and enthusiasm, and this will be noted in your interview.
+You should demonstrate commitment and enthusiasm, and this will be noted in your interview.
 There is no point turning up to your piano lesson just because you paid for the lessons for the benefit of the UCAS application form.
 This lack of conviction will show during the interview, as, when probed, you will only demonstrate a superficial knowledge of the process or activity involved.